sderosiaux/golb/pages/2015-02-09-react-tips/index.md

 # How to use a third party plugin that updates the DOM directly, such as Highcharts?

 Highcharts needs a reference to a DOM element to do its job.
-It turns out that we have access to the DOM reference of we you are rendering in React.
+It turns out that we have access to the DOM reference of we are rendering in React.

 This is what the `ref`s in React are used for.